ASPCA Equine Fund

 The AEF provides grants to organizations across the country that work to reduce the suffering of equines at risk of hunger, homelessness and cruel slaughterhouse deaths.
 Additional funds are provided to humane organizations facing large-scale equine cruelty cases and natural disasters.

-In 2011 – a record-breaking year – the ASPCA provided more than $1.5 million to equine groups in 38 states, outdistancing 2010's total by $600,000.
+In 2013 the ASPCA provided more than $1.4 million to equine groups in 43 states.
 Grants are earmarked for programs focused on reducing suffering of horses, mules, donkeys, ponies and minis.

 Read the general guidelines to see if your organization is eligible, and then learn about the grant application and approval process.
-ASPCA Grants Director Adam Liebling provides tips for first-time grant-seekers, and AEF Senior Director Jacque Schultz shares how following through with grant requirements can set you up for success.
+ASPCA Grants Director Adam Liebling provides tips for first-time grant-seekers, and AEF Senior Director and equine grants officer Jacque Schultz shares how following through with grant requirements can set you up for success.

 Looking for ways to conduct a successful capital campaign no matter what your size, resources or timeline?
 Read how Denkai Animal Sanctuary raised $115,000 in just six weeks.

-The ASPCA Million Dollar Rescuing Racers Initiative, made possible by a generous donor, aids in the rescue of retired racehorses.
-Instead of facing slaughter, the horses are rehabilitated and given a new lease on life.
+The Rescuing Racers Initiative, initially made possible by an anonymous donor, aids in the rescue of retired racehorses of all breeds.
+Instead of facing slaughter, more of these horses are rehabilitated and given a new lease on life.

-2014 workshops are already planned across the country.
-Find out when we’ll be near you.
+2014 workshops are planned across the country.
+Find out when we'll be near you.

 Watch webinars on topics of interest to equine professionals: